rogelioConsejo/toth-cms/README.md

 ## Features
 ### Must Have
-- Users can subscribe by creating a username and password, and paying (no need for email?)
+- Users can subscribe by creating a username and password, and paying
 - Users can log in using their username and password (after paying at least once)
 - Admin can create content and publish it with a set delay
 - The content is available for the subscriber after the set delay (x days/weeks/months/years after the subscription)